PushPress/fastify-app-template/README.md

 [kysely-codegen](https://github.com/kysely-org/kysely-codegen) is used to generate typescript types from the database schema.
 [kysely-ctl](https://github.com/kysely-org/kysely-ctl) is used to manage database migrations.

+PgAdmin is included in the local development docker compose file for local database administration at <http://localhost:5050>.
+Login with username `admin@admin.com` and password `admin`.

+# Redis

+The fastify template depends on redis for caching and as the BullMQ back end.
+Redis is available in both local development and testing throught the included compose files.
+Redis Commander is also available in local development for improved inspection and debugging at <http://localhost:8081>

 ## Migrations

 Kysely offers a type safe way to automate database migrations with [kysely-ctl](https://github.com/kysely-org/kysely-ctl).
 Use the `pnpm migrate <command>` to manage migrations, run `pnpm migrate --help` for more information.